 Winter weather can play havoc on our complexion – whatever your skin type.
-And, if like me you suffer from eczema flare ups then this time of the year can be even more problematic… making you want to hibernate until spring when you can emerge like a beautiful butterfly!
+If you suffer from eczema flare ups then this time of the year can be even more problematic… making you want to hibernate until spring when you can emerge like a beautiful butterfly!

-I have battled with problem skin during the winter months my whole life and over the years have developed a number of ways to help keep it looking healthy and nourished – whatever the weather.
+There are a number of ways to help keep your skin looking healthy and nourished – whatever the weather.
 So with some minor tweaks to your skincare regime and the right products you can keep your complexion healthy all season long.

 1.Check Your Lifestyle